Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Introduction

-In contrast to the mechanism of the folding process, there has been less work carried out to address the questions of why the particular characteristic features of secondary structures such as $\alpha$-helices exist, or how sequences of residues corresponding to specific three-dimensional biomolecular structures emerge by natural selection.
-Much recent work to connect the primary sequence to protein functionality has been data-driven, using machine-learning methods trained on sequence data both predictively and generatively\cite{Russ:2020,Hawkins:2021}.
-Prominent among the predictive machine-learning models is the AlphaFold project of the DeepMind consortium\cite{Jumper:2021}.
-Biophysical models of protein evolution frequently assume that evolution is determined by the sequences that optimize a structurally based ``fitness landscape"\cite{Echave:2017,Brooks:2019}.
+Much recent work to connect the primary sequence to protein functionality has been data-driven, using machine learning methods trained on sequence data both predictively and generatively\cite{Russ:2020,Hawkins:2021}.
+Prominent among the predictive machine learning models is the AlphaFold\cite{Jumper:2021} project of DeepMind, a subsidiary of Alphabet Inc. Biophysical models of protein evolution frequently assume that evolution is determined by the sequences that optimize a structurally based ``fitness landscape"\cite{Echave:2017,Brooks:2019}.
 For example, lattice models of short proteins, for which an exact enumeration of configurations is feasible, have been used to study the connection between sequence and specific targeted folded structures\cite{Dill:1993/99,Shakhnovich:1993,Jacquin:2016}.
 In the lattice models, where the dynamics of configurations itself is not well-defined, a fitness landscape based on a target structure for a sequence is optimized via random mutations in the sequence space.
 Rather than being based on dynamical information, the fitness criterion is determined by the free energy of a Potts model\cite{Wu:1982}, defined in terms of the adjacency matrix of contacts in the protein\cite{Wolynes:2014,Jacquin:2016}.
 In contrast, while the microscopic dynamics in off-lattice models is clear, the definition of a fitness criterion for optimal folding is both conceptually and computationally challenging.
 Part of the difficulty in investigating the molecular features that determine protein structure and its connection to dynamics arises from the intractability of determining how the free energy landscape and dynamical folding pathways depend on sequence structure and external conditions such as the temperature.
-Unlike most off-lattice coarse grained models of biomolecular systems, the structure and dynamics of discontinuous potential models based on distance constraints can be examined at any temperature for any choice of interaction energies once the entropy of the system's states and the distribution of bond distances within each state are known.
+Unlike most off-lattice coarse grained models of biomolecular systems, the structure and dynamics of discontinuous potential models based on distance constraints can be examined at any temperature for any choice of interaction energy once the entropy of the system's states and the distribution of bond distances within each state are known.